Safety equipment changes now apply

 Am I required to carry the same safety equipment on my PWC as other registrable vessels?

+Yes.
 A PWC is a registrable vessel so you must carry the applicable safety equipment.

-However, unlike other registrable vessels, everyone on board a PWC must wear a lifejacket (minimum level 50S) at all times.
+However, unlike other registrable vessels, everyone on board a PWC must wear a lifejacket (minimum Level 50S) at all times.

 Distress beacons